Percona-Lab/stormweaver/docs/extensibility-workflow.md

 ## Action Registry System

-The action registry is in the core of StormWeaver's randomized testing framework.
+The action registry is at the core of StormWeaver's randomized testing framework.
-It manages a collection of weighted actions that are randomly selected and executed by worker threads.
+It manages a collection of linearly weighted actions that are randomly selected and executed by worker threads.

+During the random selection each action is added to a pool multiple times based on its weight (1 = only once, 10 - 10 entries, and so on), and then one entry in the pool is selected randomly.

 ### Understanding the Action Architecture